tomgu1991/IMChecker/README.md

 #### IMChecker

 A correct API-usage has to satisfy a set of usage constraints, that is, violations of the constraints may result in API-misuse bugs.
 IMChecker automatically detects these bugs in source code using the specifications of IMSpec.
 To process complex, real-world programs, IMChecker’s underlying mechanisms must be scalable while sacrificing the minimal amount of accuracy.
-We elaborate the design details of IMChecker, including under-constrained symbolic execution with static analysis techniques to build analysis context, methodologies to detect API-misuse bugs in the analysis context and a method to filter false positives using semantic information and usage statistics in our [manuscript](doc/imchecker.pdf).
+We elaborate the design details of IMChecker, including under-constrained symbolic execution with static analysis techniques to build analysis context, methodologies to detect API-misuse bugs in the analysis context and a method to filter false positives using semantic information and usage statistics.

 We use a motivating example to illustrate the workflow of IMChecker.
 This is an API-misuse bug in OpenSSL reported in [CVE-2015-0288](https://nvd.nist.gov/vuln/detail/CVE-2015-0288).
 The missing error code check of `X509_get_pubkey()` resulted in a NULL Pointer Dereference bug at line-4.